Peeyusj/YTshortsFE/docs/STICKER-TIMELINE.md

 **What this covers:** `src/components/StickerTimeline.jsx` (grew substantially — now also handles sound effects, slide-in animations, full-width mode, AI-generated images, and a live 9:16 preview panel) — the most complex UI in the project, explained so a beginner React dev could rebuild it. **Read first:** [FRONTEND.md](FRONTEND.md); the backend side of stickers is in [../../YTshortsAnimation/docs/04-PIPELINE.md](../../YTshortsAnimation/docs/04-PIPELINE.md) §4 and [../../YTshortsAnimation/docs/07-DATA-FLOW.md](../../YTshortsAnimation/docs/07-DATA-FLOW.md).

 > **Update:** every core mechanic described below (drag machines, waveform, coordinate system) is unchanged from the original design.
 Phase 3/4: each block can carry an attached sound effect, a slide-in animation, and a "full width" flag; the component renders a live preview of the current playhead position; the `uploads` prop transparently contains both local File uploads AND AI-generated scene images (the component itself doesn't distinguish them — see [12-AI-IMAGE-GENERATION.md](../../YTshortsAnimation/docs/12-AI-IMAGE-GENERATION.md)). **Phase 5 update:** full-width blocks can now use **Ken Burns motion** (zoom-in/zoom-out/pan-in/pan-out) instead of a slide-in, plus a cover/contain fit toggle, plus a dedicated motion-preview mini-player.
 A prerequisite bug fix also changed how the live preview panel fits full-width images (`objectFit: cover` instead of `contain`) to actually match the real render.
+>
+> **Latest pass:** two small but real changes, both driven by the new "recent projects" feature elsewhere in the app (see [FRONTEND.md](FRONTEND.md)).
+(1) The `probeId` prop was replaced by `audioSrc` — a resolved URL string, so this component can play back either a live probe or a reopened past project's narration without knowing which.
+(2) The `uploads` prop's merge now also includes `restoredImages` (images reused from a reopened project) alongside local uploads and AI-generated images — still one uniform `{key,label,url}` list from this component's point of view.
+Auto-placed AI images now also default to `sound_id: 'whoosh_soft'` instead of `null` (set in `App.jsx`'s `handleGeneratedImages`, not inside this component).

 ---